 Important Note for Excel for Mac users: This model may not be compatible with your version of Excel for Mac.

 A Little About this Simple Acquisition Model for Office, Retail, and Industrial Properties

-I started by using my portfolio acquisition model as a framework, added in a simple DCF module so that you don’t have to use ARGUS DCF to model to cash flow before financing, and simplified the layout to make it more user friendly.
-I’ve included a floating summary box on each tab, a property summary tab, investor returns tab, property returns tab, debt tab with annual debt service and payoff calculations, and the aforementioned simple DCF.
+To build the model, I started by using my portfolio acquisition model as a framework.
+I added in a basic DCF module to model the operating cash flows before financing, and simplified the layout to make it more user friendly.

 As always, blue tabs include inputs, with blue font signifying input cells.
 Green tabs show outputs only.
 I’ve included a basic instruction box on the summary tab, but feel free to email with any questions you have.
 Below you’ll find an instructional video on how to use the acquisition model.
 Further down the page you’ll find the link to download the Excel file.

 Feel free to contact me if you have any questions or spot an error that needs fixing.

 In version 1.5 of the model, I added a module to calculate partnership-level returns.
 You can also download the equity waterfall module separately here.

 Below find a short walk-through video of how to use this particular equity waterfall module.

 Download the Simple Acquisition Model for Office, Retail, and Industrial Properties